A Story For Artists About Letting Go of Approval

-I was thinking about the freedom to be “audacious” or slightly “loony” that comes to many women with age.
+I was thinking about the propensity to be “audacious” or slightly “loony” that comes to many women with age.

 The encounter reminded me of journalist Jenny Joseph‘s short poem “Warning.”

-Written by Joseph in her twenties, it’s still the most popular poem in all of England at this time.
+Written by Joseph in her twenties, “Warning” is still the most popular poem in all of England today.
+She reads it here:

-But was it audaciousness / looniness that allowed tie dyed woman to travel the world relatively shame-free?
+But I wonder, was it audaciousness/looniness that allowed tie-dyed woman to travel the world relatively shame-free?

 Or was it that rare something you hardly see in women under 70?